linto-ai/documentation-website/docs/infra.md

-# Plan and setup the infrastructure for production
+# Plan and setup the infrastructure for tests or production
 ## Prerequistes

 * Docker CE with Docker Engine > 1.12 for swarm mode availability.
 See : https://docs.docker.com/engine/installation/,  https://docs.docker.com/compose/install/.